 I can't do cheesecake alone.
 There's so much density and richness that I usually have to tap out and let someone else finish it for me.
 On the other hand, I never need to ask someone to help me finish something that's been fried.
 So basically, the Fried Cheesecake at Beaches on Vilano is probably one of the most dangerous combinations on this list.
 It really plays tricks on my appetite.
 It's like, I can finish it myself, but, I probably shouldn't.
 But I do.

 It's made with Eli's Cheesecake, considered one of Chicago's Finest.
 They wrap it in thin layers of pastry and then they "lightly" deep fry it.
 As if that isn't decadent enough, each portion is dusted with cinnamon sugar and served with ice cream and fresh fruit.
 The taste would make you think that this is some kind of military-grade weapon years in the making.
 I surrender Fried Cheesecake.
 Thanks, but no thanks Beaches (but in all seriousness, thank you).

 Do not be fooled by the seemingly plain appearance of these cookies.
 It's a lie!
 This work of treachery disguises itself as something which could have easily come out of a generic grocery store pack, but be vigilant!
 This is no plain mundane cookie.
 This is raw and unfiltered sweetness with a rich buttery crumbly taste to it.
 The portion size is also very deceiving.
-It's not normal to eat 5 of these in one go.
+It's not normal to eat five of these in one go.
 But you probably will.
 Why do you hate me, Spanish Bakery?
 Cheers, thanks.

 Disclaimer: these pleasures are NOT petite.
 False advertising to the max.
 The real life French pastry chefs behind this den of food debauchery aren't pulling any punches.
 Tarts, crepes, chocolate croissants, danishes--but the most tantalizing is without question the chocolate eclair.
 With its soft flaky texture and rich filling, all coated with a smooth chocolate glaze on top, it's basically the coup de gras of sweets.
 Did I mention the chefs are French?
 Geez, thanks, France.